ARISTOTLE CAPITAL BOSTON, LLC

 Index Disclosures

 The Russell 2500 Index is a subset of the Russell 3000® Index representing approximately 10% of the total market capitalization of that index.
 It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
 The Russell 2500 Growth® Index measures the performance of the small/mid cap companies located in the United States that also exhibit a growth probability.
 The Russell 2500 Value® Index measures the performance of the small/mid cap companies located in the United States that also exhibit a value probability.
 The Russell 1000 Index is a subset of the Russell 3000® Index, representing approximately 90% of the total market capitalization of that index.
 It includes approximately 1,000 of the largest securities based on a combination of their market capitalization and current index membership.
+The Consumer Price Index (CPI) is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
 The volatility (beta) of the composite may be greater or less than the benchmarks.
 It is not possible to invest directly in these indices.

 For more on Small Cap Equity, access the latest resources.